U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 ## Dependencies

 Install all package dependencies.
-We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry, but not required.
+We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry (it is optional).
 This command install from both or only public:

     make deps